CBZ-D-velop/Docker-Image-As-Service/README.md

 * This repository have a CI/CD to build Dockerfiles in --testbuild mode (setted to lates)
 * This repository can be forked and modified to lint, build, analyse and push image from Dockerfile

+### 2023-11-02: Docker Image As Service

+* All images are now builded and updated by the CICD pipeline
+* New tag for the build with the current version / latest

 ## Authors